BuckRogers1965/AudioReaderWithSoundEffects/audio/README.md

 Be sure to follow the license terms for any audio you download.

 Place your chosen files directly in this directory or in subfolders as needed.

+This project does **not** include any audio and does **not** point to specific copyrighted sources.

+To assemble your own library, search for:

+- “public domain sound effects”
+- “royalty-free background music”
+- “CC0 ambience loops”
+- “open licensed audio packs”
+- “free orchestral stems”
+- “free atmospheric textures”

+There are many creators and archives offering permissive licenses.
+Always review licensing terms to confirm that the audio you download may be used in your project.